-EAST currently retains approximately 6.2 million monographs (distinct OCLC numbers), representing over 9 million holdings, and approximately 5,000 serials and journal titles, representing over 11,000 holdings.
+EAST currently retains approximately 7 million monographs (distinct OCLC numbers), representing over 10 million holdings, and approximately 18,000 serials and journal titles, representing over 29,000 holdings.
 EAST is an accessible light archive with retained items held at the member institutions.
-Retentions are disclosed in the members catalogs (see best practices for disclosure and a slideshow of catalogs) and in the databases listed below.
+Retentions are disclosed in the members’ catalogs (see the EAST 583 Best Practices for disclosure and a slideshow of catalogs for examples) and in the databases listed below.

 Where to find EAST Retention Commitments:

 EAST website – A search box is available from the homepage of eastlibraries.org.
 This search queries the OCLC API for data.
 This search includes both monographs and serials.

 Gold Rush – All EAST monograph retention commitments are loaded into Gold Rush.
 Some serials are also in this dataset.
 If you need a login please contact Mei Mendez (email@example.com).
 Data is updated yearly.